ssebs/ssebs-www/content/blog/vibe-coding-1.md

 - Corrupt `.vscode/settings.json` when there's already a setting saved
 - General lag

-Since these bugs were annoying me, I -*err, claude*- got to debugging them.
-I copy/pasted these issues into a fresh claude code window and told it to fix the bug.
+Since these bugs were annoying me, I -*err, Claude*- got to debugging them.
+I copy/pasted these issues into a fresh Claude code window and told it to fix the bug.

-Many tokens later, it looked like claude fixed the bug!
+Many tokens later, it looked like Claude fixed the bug!
 However, a new bug would pop up.
-This kept happening, and since I had no clue how the code worked under the hood, I was at the mercy of Anthropic to fix it.
+This kept happening, and since I had no clue how the code worked under the hood, I was at the mercy of Claude to fix it.

 I decided to venture into this mysterious codebase, and what I found was *disgusting* (at least to me):